-in parallel, before the final exams at school I’ve absolutely randomly was invited to participate in the contest which was called “student of the year”, lol. i’ve almost sucked there — but what the most important: I get the educational credits to learn managerial and negotiation courses for free from the tallinn school of management. it seems like a fun, so, I've enrolled. after the education period, we had two case-study tournaments to prove our skills. classical one, and the more speedy one. i’ve fucked up (again) with the classical one — but what the most important (again) — I’ve been invited to study “web-design” in the russian-british institute of management for free. and what’s defined the rest of my professional life. (btw, I won the speedy tournament the next day.)
+in parallel, before the final exams at school i was absolutely randomly invited to participate in the contest which was called “student of the year”, kek.
+I almost succeeded there — but what is most important: I got educational credits to learn managerial and negotiation courses for free from the tallinn school of management. it seemed fun, so I enrolled. after the education period, we had two case-study tournaments to prove our skills. a classical one, and a speedy one. i fucked up (again) the classical one — but what is most important (again) — i was invited to study “web-design” in the russian-british institute of management for free. and that defined the rest of my professional life. (btw, i won the speedy tournament the next day.)

-so, yeah, i’ve accepted the offer and i’ve been learning design as well as management in the managerial institute back to 2012 even before it became mainstream. technically i have a degree in design management, and currently doing my ma in "digital management" at hyper island.
+so, yeah, i accepted the offer and i was learning design as well as management in the managerial institute back in 2012 — before it became mainstream. technically i have a degree in design management, and currently doing my ma in "digital management" at hyper island.

-nowadays, i've deeply appreciated my diverse background and the mixture of personal and professional experiences which helps me to become a truly multidisciplinary human with a broad range of interests.
+by now, i've deeply appreciated my diverse background and the mixture of personal and professional experiences which helps me to become a multidisciplinary human with a broad range of interests.

-i love the intersection of things, complex domain areas, and working across different functions to make sure the experience we creating is a holistic one. i used to work as a sales manager and distributor, as an instructional designer and editor, as product and design manager, brand designer, graphic designer, ux designer, product designer, and, of course web-designer or digital one — all the same; episodically i've been finding myself in role of photographer, lecturer, educator, creative technologist, strategist, copywriter, researcher, stylist or even a chief for some projects.
+i love the intersection of things, complex domain areas, and working across different functional roles to make sure we create a holistic, yet beautiful experience. i used to work as a sales manager and distributor, instructional designer and editor, product and design manager, brand designer, graphic designer, ux designer, product designer, and, of course web-designer or digital designer; episodically i found myself in the role of a photographer, lecturer, educator, creative technologist, strategist, copywriter, researcher, stylist or even chef for some projects.

 the idea of multiple identities or multiple representations of myself is greatly fulfilling and energising for me.

-if you’d like to do something together — don’t hesitate to say hey: email@example.com
+if you would like to do something together — don’t hesitate to say hi: email@example.com